- Housing and Residence Life Handbook

 The following procedure has been established to provide guidelines for the Residence Life staff when responding to incidents that violate the housing guidelines.
 A Resident Advisor will respond to a general violation (quiet hours, excessive noise, visitation, etc.) and make the student aware of the violation.
 The RA will give a courtesy warning reminding the student of the policy for his/her particular violation.
 Prior to leaving the resident, the RA will make the student aware of the consequence for a subsequent violation.
 The violation will be recorded on an Incident Documentation Form and initialed by the student and staff member.
 A second violation will result in a student receiving a written first warning.
 A copy of the Incident Documentation Form will be initialed by both the RA and resident.

-For a subsequent violation, Code of Conduct, or Housing Guideline Violation, the RA will inform the student that the incident is being forwarded to the University Resident Administrator.
+For a subsequent violation, Code of Conduct, or Housing Guideline Violation, the RA will inform the student that the incident is being forwarded to the University Community Director.
 A student involved in another violation will be referred to the Director of Housing and Residence Life.

 Campus housing is a privilege and not a right.
 The University will terminate a student=s Housing Agreement when behavior is disruptive or when actions are abusive to the facilities.
 Violations, which compromise the safety and security of residents, will result in exclusion from the residence halls and termination of the Housing Agreement.
 Termination of the Housing Agreement is not disciplinary in nature but is a function of providing safe and comfortable accommodations to all residents.
 However, termination of the Housing Agreement does not preclude discipline by the University for violation of University rules, nor does it preclude civil or criminal proceedings in the courts where such is appropriate.